denoland/manual/examples/chat_app.md

 We can build the simple UI shown above with the following as our `index.html`.
 Note that:

-1. We’re using Bootstrap for styling
+1. We're using Bootstrap for styling
 2. The `app.js` script is our chat client (which will be discussed in detail later)

 ```html